JoseiPG1/JoseiPG1.github.io/_pages/about.md

 - 02 - 2024 : I am starting uploading my personal notes on General Relativity.
 I've added a computation of the Riemann curvature and the variation of the
 Ricci tensor.
 - 02 - 2024 : I've upload a new document on how to build the Polynomial Affine Gravity action in two dimensions.
 Warning, this note are handwritten!.

+### January - 2024

-- 12 - 2023 : New article uploaded to arXiv: [Inflationary scenarios in an effective polynomial affine model of gravity](https://browse.arxiv.org/abs/2312.07312).
+- 01 - 2023 : New article uploaded to arXiv: [Inflationary scenarios in an effective polynomial affine model of gravity](https://browse.arxiv.org/abs/2312.07312).
-- 12 - 2023 : I give a talk at "7th Winter Workshop @Valencia".
+- 01 - 2023 : I give a talk at "7th Winter Workshop @Valencia".